 Have these conversations now, before you experience a health crisis, while you are able to share what is important to you.
 Whether you're 18 or 80, documenting your wishes today means your family won't have to make heart-wrenching decisions later.

 Many resources are available to help you with the entire process - we strongly encourage you to visit these sites for thought provoking exploration.
 The sources below include information on documenting your wishes, or thinking about various topics, and forms you can use.
-The Department can also send someone to further educate your group - just call 858-8081.
-Web links frequently change; try using a search engine to search for an item if a link is broken.

 "Advance Care Planning, Compassion and Support at the End of Life, How to maintain control, achieve peace of mind, and assure your wishes are honored" for NYS residents